Close Menu

 9.1

 Looking at the recent campaigns for their high end speaker series 800 D4 series, one might come to the conclusion that British manufacturer Bowers & Wilkins is a bit stuck in the conservative hi-fi world.
 That is quite far from reality as the latest Zeppelin Gen 4 already has proven when we reviewed it.
 Bowers obviously is merging audiophile sound and modern connectivity at ease.
-The Bowers & Wilkins PX7 S2 on-ear headphones being another example of how to transfer audiophile virtues into the wireless world.
+The Bowers & Wilkins PX7 S2 over-ear headphones being another example of how to transfer audiophile virtues into the wireless world.

 It is the second generation of what was regarded to be a popular but not entirely uncontroversial product.
 So Bowers & Wilkins R&D appears to have rethought the PX7 from the ground up.
-Just taking a look at the technical specs like the whopping 37 hours of battery life, but no less in regards of ease-of-use, it is quite a statement to be leader of the class again.
+Just taking a look at the technical specs like the whopping 30 hours of battery life, but no less in regards of ease-of-use, it is quite a statement to be leader of the class again.
 Although it is marketed primarely as a set of wireless headphones, many might find the wired digital connection for hires bitstreams more audiophile.

 On the cutting edge of tech